 A light therapy with UVA radiation, however, is performed at the doctor’s clinic.
 Before the therapy, the patient is to orally take a medication which will increase the skin’s sensitivity to UV radiation.
 When the patches are small, skin camouflaging can be done with cosmetic coloured creams and make-up.
 When the condition is widespread, depigmentation is advised, which uses strong topical lotions.

 Anyone who has been diagnosed with the condition can undergo treatment for vitiligo.
 Vitiligo is a continual skin problem and differs in the intensity and magnitude in each patient.
 An expert should be consulted before deciding on the treatment option.
-Although a complete cure for the condition is not possible the treatments can be opted for to minimize the visible effects of the skin condition.
+Although a complete cure for the condition is not possible the treatments can be opted in to minimize the visible effects of the skin condition.

 The Vitiligo surgical treatment is not a good option for children and for those who can scar easily.
 For children, topical treatments can safely be opted for after a consultation with a dermatologist.
-Phototherapy with UVA radiation can be administered to a child of over 12 years of age.
+Phototherapy with UVA radiation can be administered to a child over 12 years of age.
 However, the risks and benefits are carefully weighed before going for the treatment.

-Different side effects have been reported with different treatment options.
-In the case of topical corticosteroids and other topical creams, a possible serious side effect is skin atrophy.
+Different side effects have been reported with different treatment options of vitiligo.
+Vitiligo medication in which topical corticosteroids and other topical creams are recommended, a possible serious side effect is skin atrophy.
 The skin becomes very thin, dry, and fragile and hence, the usage of topical creams has to be discontinued after the prescribed period.
 Also, the patients need to be regularly monitored by the medical practitioner.

 Other than these, there are no specific measures to be taken care of post any treatment for vitiligo.
 However, regular monitoring of Autoimmune conditions and thyroid function is necessary.
 Also, care is to be taken in a case of psychological depression.